flarelabs-net/vite-plugin-cloudflare/README.md

 ## Tutorial

-In this tutorial, we're going to create a React SPA that can be deployed as a Worker with Workers Assets.
+In this tutorial, you will create a React SPA that can be deployed as a Worker with Workers Assets.
 We'll then add an API Worker that can be accessed from the front-end code.
 We will develop, build and preview the application using Vite before finally deploying to Cloudflare.